-Buying a home is really expensive.
-Now is not a good time to buy.
-Is there any truth to these scary home buying myths?
-Or, are they just voices in your head discouraging you from what really is possible?
-Either way, there are home buying myths many renters relate to...when maybe they shouldn’t.
+Buying a home is expensive.
+Now isn't a good time to buy.
+Maybe there’s some truth to these scary home buying myths.
+Or, maybe they’re voices in your head discouraging you from what's possible.
+Either way, there are home buying myths people relate to when maybe they shouldn’t.

 Move past these five home buying myths and start seeing just how affordable homeownership is!

 1. You need to make a 20% down payment

-No, you do not have to put 20% of the home purchase price down.
-Times have changed and there are loan programs designed with first-time home buyers in mind.
+No, you do not have to make a 20% down payment.
+Times have changed, and there are loan programs designed with first-time home buyers in mind.
 Even if you are ready to make a large down payment, it still may be in your best interest to weigh all options.
-Some of which include:

-Apply for down payment assistance - which is offered through a number of different state and local agencies as well as public and private sponsors.
-They can be grants or loans.
-Either way, they offer great incentives to become a homeowner.
-You don’t even have to be a first-time home buyer to qualify!
+Apply for down payment assistance.
+Check with state and local agencies.
+They can offer grants or loans.
+And, you don’t have to be a first-time home buyer to qualify!

-Go with mortgage insurance - which is sometimes considered a mortgage swear word.
-After all, it seems so unnecessary.
-That’s not the case, though.
-Mortgage insurance can be beneficial, as it increases your purchase power and allows you to keep your hard-earned money in savings.
-Plus, if you choose a loan program with private mortgage insurance, it can be canceled once you reach a certain loan-to-value (LTV).
+Go with mortgage insurance.
+Mortgage insurance can increase your purchase power and allow you to keep your hard-earned money in savings.
+Plus if you choose a loan program with private mortgage insurance, it can be canceled once you reach a certain loan-to-value (LTV).